gorkemkisa/MinisoForecast/README.md

 # Miniso Forecasting Tool

 ## WARNING: This software is not affiliated with Miniso/Miniso Turkey.
 It doesn't contain any kinds of confidential, private data and/or methods.
-This is just a senior design project that we've created with collaboration of Miniso.
-They have all the rights to change, or not use at all.
+This is just a senior design project that we've created with collaboration of Miniso Turkey.

 This tool basically pulls the Excel data (.xlsx or .xlsm), applies interpolation (Missing Data Handling) and/or exterpolation (Forecasting using Theta function), and prints the results to an Excel file.